Alappuzha Bypass: History

-The necessities and proposals for a bypass at Alappuzha dates back to early 1980s.
+The necessities and proposals for a bypass at Alappuzha dates back to the early 1980s.
 NH 66 is one of the longest national highways in India stretching from Panvel to Kanyakumari and criss-crosses through Alappuzha city centre.
 The highway gets more and more narrower as it enters the urban area, and together with the criss-cross transformation, creates no less than a bustle inside the city centre.
 Since then it had been a long time plea to reroute the national highway around the downtown.